-Lease payables, totalling €7.4 million at the group level, refer to the recognition of lease liabilities arising from right-of-use assets, included under line item 90 "Tangible assets" in the balance sheet, following the application of the new IFRS 16 effective January 1, 2019.
+Lease payables totalling approximately €4 million refer to the recognition of lease liabilities arising from right-of-use assets, included under line item 80 "Tangible assets" in the balance sheet, following the application of the new IFRS 16 effective January 1, 2019.

-The amount mainly includes the effect of the application of the standard on the rents of the properties leased by the Group, and the lease contracts have a duration between 3 and 6 years.
+The amount mainly includes the effect of the application of the standard on the rents of the properties leased by the Bank, and the lease contracts have a duration between 3 and 6 years.
 For more information see Part M - Lease reporting.